MatthewReuther/ProjectManagerApp/resources/projectsyncup-design-document.md

 U1.
 As a manager, I want to create a new project with a given name.

 U2.
-As a manager, I want to create a new, empty task with a given task name, description, due date, and list of assigned team members.
+As a manager, I want to create a new a task, within the project, with a given task name, description, due date, and list of assigned team members.

 U3.
-As a manager, I want to add a task, to a project with a given name.
+As a manager, I want to update a task with different information.

 U4.
-As a manager, I want to update a task with different information.

-U5.
 As a manager, I want to delete a task, that has been added to a project.

 U5.
 As a manager, I want to view all projects I have created.

 U6.
 As a team member, I want to view all tasks assigned to me.

+U7.
+As a team member, I want to view all tasks assigned to me in ordered by due date.

 U8.
-As a team member, I want to view all tasks assigned to me in ordered by due date.
+As a team member, I want to be able to update the progress of specific task (Not Started, In Progress, Complete).

 U9.
-As a team member, I want to be able to update the progress of specific task (Not Started, In Progress, Complete).
+As a team member, I want to be able to track the amount of time I spend on each task in order to accurately bill for my work or manage my own productivity.

 ### 4. Stretch Goals
 U10.
-As a team member, I want to be able to track the amount of time I spend on each task in order to accurately bill for my work or manage my own productivity.
+As an Admin, I want to set roles for a user to be a team member or manager.

 U11.
-As an Admin, I want to set roles for a user to be a team member or manager.
+As a team member, I want to be able to comment on a specific task I am assigned to.

 U12.
-As a team member, I want to be able to comment on a specific task I am assigned to.

-U13.
 As a manager, I want to be able to share and collaborate files and documents with my team.

 ## 5. Proposed Architecture Overview & APIs

 ### 5.1.
 Public Models

-_Define the data models your service will expose in its responses via your *`-Model`* package.
-These will be equivalent to the *`PlaylistModel`* and *`SongModel`* from the Unit 3 project._
+_Define the data models your service will expose in its responses via your *`-Model`* package._

 ```
 // ProjectModel